To stop receiving postal mailings from Mint Velvet email firstname.lastname@example.org with your name, address and

 - To process your application when you enter a competition, promotion or prize draw.
 (If there are other purposes specific to that competition promotion or prize draw, these will be explained in the applicable Competition Terms & Conditions).

-- To maximise website user engagement and to display the most interesting content to you on our website, we’ll use data we hold about your recently searched and/or favourite products etc. We do so on the basis of your consent to receive app notifications and/or for our website to place cookies or similar technology on your device.
+- To maximise website user engagement and to display the most interesting content to you on our website, we’ll use data we hold about your recently searched and/or favourite products etc. We do so on the basis of your consent for our website to place cookies or similar technology on your device.

 5. Why are we allowed to handle and store your personal data?